 After half a dozen obstacles we finally came to an impassable wall of fallen tree and had to turn back.
 It was a two hour activity by the time we slid back onto the bank from where we’d departed.
 We got together our life jackets and seats and returned them to the Outdoor Action office.

 Kayaking on the Harriet River was a hoot; give it a go when you visit.
 The single kayaks were comfortable and great for weaving between the snags.
 If you trust your paddling partner, or for a family activity, there are double kayaks for hire too.

 See more of Kangaroo Island!

-When you drop off your gear make sure you check out some of the other Kangaroo Island Outdoor Action tours.
+When you drop off your gear make sure you check out some of the other Kangaroo Island Outdoor Adventure Tours.
 It’s a great way to support the island as it recovers from recent bush fires.

 Go sandboarding at the Little Sahara sand dunes.
 Fat bike tours are a great way to get onto terrain regular bikes can’t reach.
 There are also a range of quad bike tours.
 These are great fun and let you explore the island’s amazing landscape and wildlife.